 These headphones do not have a base/dock.
 If you want a versatile headset with a base that you can also use wired check out the SteelSeries Arctis 7.

 The JBL E45BT have a great wireless range.
 They reached up to 49ft when the Bluetooth source was obstructed and almost 165ft in direct line-of-sight.
 This should be more than enough for most use cases and office environments and will be a decent option if you have a fixed source like a TV or PC.

 These headphones like most Bluetooth headsets will not be ideal for watching movies.
-If you need to watch a lot of video content, then use them wired, since they have practically no latency with the audio cable.
+They have a bit less latency than the E55BT but If you need to watch a lot of video content, then use them wired, since they have practically no latency with the audio cable.

 The JBL E45BT are decent wireless headphones for most use cases.
 They have a great range and battery life and an above-average sound.
 Their on-ear fit is not as comfortable as some of the other on-ear headphones we've tested.
 They also have a bit too much latency for gaming and watching movies, but they're versatile enough for sports and even for some critical listeners.
 See our recommendations for the best on-ear headphones, the best headphones under $100, and the best wireless headphones.

 The JBL E55BT and E45BT are practically the same headphones, but the E55 are over-ears while the E45 are on-ears.
 They have very similar audio reproduction and are built the same way.
 However, the over-ear design is more comfortable for most and is steadier on the head for sports.
 On the other hand, it's not as breathable as the on-ear design of the E45BT.
 There are also more bass delivery inconsistencies with the over-ear E55BT, and they have noticeably shorter battery life and wireless range than the on-ear E45BT.